How to commission a hand woven textile

 How much will it cost?

 The bespoke nature of hand weaving means it is hard to give a general price guide.
 A client choosing a complete custom fabric can pick the width, length, fibre content, weave pattern, weight of fabric and more.
 A deposit for booking a weaving slot is usually £100.
 Baby wrap width fabric (around 30″) begins at £110 per metre.
+There is a surcharge for orders under 3 metres.

 What fibres can I choose?